Tiffany vs Costco: The $21 Million Dispute That Ended Quietly

 Settlement Replaces the Trial

-The dismissal with prejudice formally ends the dispute, drawing a line under a case that examined the boundaries of trademark protection and descriptive use.
+The dismissal with prejudice formally ends the litigation, drawing a line under a dispute that tested the boundaries of trademark protection and the limits of descriptive use.

 Conclusion